 I am a qualified and experienced counsellor with my own practice in Carmarthen, West Wales.

-I have a background in professional health care and volunteer for Cruse Bereavement Care as a bereavement counsellor and supervisor.
-I am the former Chair for the West Wales Area management committee for this organisation and responsible for some trainings.
-In addition to being a qualified counsellor, I have also completed 4 years of psychotherapy training.
+I have a background in professional health care and previously worked as a senior volunteer for Cruse Bereavement Care as a Bereavement Counsellor, Supervisor, Trainer and Chair for the West Wales Area management committee.
+I qualified as an integrative counsellor in 2013 and since then have completed an additional 8 years training in transactional analysis psychotherapy.

-I am a registered member of the British Association for Counselling & Psychotherapy (B.A.C.P) and adhere to the ethical framework set out by this organisation.
+I am a registered member of the British Association for Counselling & Psychotherapy (B.A.C.P) and The United Kingdom Association for Transactional Analysis, I adhere to the ethical framework set out by these organisations.
 I am also on the Professional Standards Authority accredited register for approved therapists.
-I work with individuals, couples, groups/organisations on a face to face basis.
-I specialise in bereavement, anxiety, depression, couples counselling and also have experience in many other areas.
+I work with individuals, couples, groups/organisations on a face to face or online basis.
+I specialise in bereavement, anxiety/depression, couples counselling and have a special interest in neuro-diversity - autism, Asperger's Syndrome, AD/HD and highly sensitive people.
+I also have experience in many other areas.
+I am a clinical supervisor for other counsellors and facilitate trainings for senior counsellors.

 Most of us need support at one time or another; counselling can help as it provides a safe space for you to explore your thoughts, feelings, and behaviour.
 It is very beneficial to talk with a trained counsellor who will listen and not judge you.
 The counselling I offer is a confidential service.

 I believe that you are the expert on yourself and that counselling can help you discover hidden resources which can move you forward.
 Uncomfortable feelings or emotions can be an invitation to look at ourselves more deeply and integrate their messages into our every day lives.
 I will work with you in a respectful, professional and empowering manner.
 Sensitively working at your own pace and toward your chosen outcome.
-As an integrated counsellor, I work with a variety of counselling models to accommodate your individual needs.
-In addition to face to face counselling, I offer counselling by either telephone or Skype, please get in contact for details.
+I am a pro-active therapist and will work with you in a collaborative manner valuing your individuality and equality.
+I will use techniques from transactional analysis and from my integrative therapy experience to assist you in your needs.
+Transactional Analysis (TA) is a comprehensive map of the human personality and of our interactions both within ourselves and with others.
+TA provides a simple and easy to grasp language in discussing complex processes.
+In addition to face to face counselling, I offer counselling online through a secure medical grade platform or if you prefer via Zoom, Skype or FaceTime, or by telephone.
+Please get in contact for details.

 Training, qualifications & experience